NilsLyrevik/PictureEditor/edgedetection/README.md

 1. Load Image – Reads an image using stb_image.
 2. Grayscale Conversion – Converts RGB images to grayscale using the luminosity method.
 3. Gaussian Blur – Applies a 3x3 Gaussian filter to reduce noise.
-4. Sobel Operator (upcoming) – Detects edges by computing image gradients.
+4. Sobel Operator – Detects edges by computing image gradients.

 ## Build Instructions